Hasan-J/legora/README.md

 Runs the decisions Scrapy spider to crawl decisions published between 1/8/2025 and 31/8/2025, filtering results to the specified tribunals (body codes 2, 1, 3, 15376).
 Omitting the body argument would crawl all tribunals by default.

+<sub>💡 Refer to decisions spider for code references and more info at `src/legora_scrapy/workplacerelations/spiders/decisions.py`</sub>

 **Run dagster locally**

 ```bash